apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-localhost.md

 ---
-title: Try out KubeBlocks in 5 minutes on Local Host
+title: Try out KubeBlocks in 5 minutes on LocalHost
-description: A quick tour of KubeBlocks in 5 minutes on Local host on Playground
+description: A quick tour of KubeBlocks in 5 minutes on Localhost on Playground
-keywords: [Playground, try out, local host]
+keywords: [Playground, try out, localhost]
 sidebar_position: 1
-sidebar_label: Try out KubeBlocks on local host
+sidebar_label: Try out KubeBlocks on localhost
 ---

-# Try out KubeBlocks in 5 minutes on Local Host
+# Try out KubeBlocks in 5 minutes on Localhost

-This guide walks you through the quickest way to get started with KubeBlocks on your local host, demonstrating how to easily create a KubeBlocks demo environment (Playground) with simply one `kbcli` command.
+This guide walks you through the quickest way to get started with KubeBlocks on your localhost, demonstrating how to easily create a KubeBlocks demo environment (Playground) with simply one `kbcli` command.

-With Playground, you can try out KubeBlocks on your local host (macOS) and on a cloud environment.

 ## Before you start